grscheller/scheller-linux-archive/notes/nvimPlugins.md

 programs like linters, formatters, syntax checkers and providing their output to the built in Neovim LSP client.

-Null-ls has a number of "built in" configuratinons for this.
+Null-ls has a number of "built in" configurations for this.
 Users can also define their own configurations.
 I suspect this plugin configures nvim's builtin LSP client directly itself.